GustavoSantosSantana/Trireme/Software Requirements Specification V2.md

   **Testing:**  This will be tested with Python integration  testing by creating a secure token via the app and attempting to brute force the token's id.

 ### 6.2 Hardware (Required)
-Specify at least three physical components and infrastructure necessary to support the deployment and operation of the software application.
-Example of a Hardware Requirement:
-Requirement ID: HW1
-Description: Server Processor
-Requirement: ……………….

-Requirement ID: HW1
+* **Requirement ID:** HW1
-Description: Web Hosting
+  **Description:** Web Hosting
-Requirement: Server Hardware will be rented from Amazon Web Services.
+  **Requirement:** Server Hardware will be rented from a cloud hosting service.
+We will rent the servers from Amazon Web Services, choosing the m5ad.2xlarge package.

-Requirement ID: HW2
+* **Requirement ID:** HW2
-Description: Database systems
+  **Description:** Database systems
-Requirement: Database Hardware will be rented from Amazon Web Services.
+  **Requirement:** Database Hardware will be rented from the same web host as above.

-Requirement ID: HW3
+* **Requirement ID:** HW3
-Description: Development Environment
+  **Description:** Development Environment
-Requirement: Digital workspaces will be procured for each member of the development team.
+  **Requirement:** Digital workspaces will be procured for each member of the development team.
+Each member will be provided with a desktop PC with a monitor, keyboard, and mouse.
+Graphics designers will be provided with additional GPU power to facilitate graphics rendering.
+Programmers will be provided with an additional monitor to facilitate reference lookups and a rubber duck to facilitate debugging.

-Requirement ID: HW4
+* **Requirement ID:** HW4
-Description: Deployment Test Platforms
-Requirement: Devices corresponding to expected user hardware will be procured.
-Such devices will include: current gen mobile phones running both IOS and Droid systems, modern consumer-grade laptop, older gen mobile phones running both IOS and Droid systems, tablet computers.
+  **Description:** Deployment Test Platforms **Requirement:** Devices corresponding to expected user hardware will be procured.
+Such devices will include: current gen mobile phones running both IOS (v18.1) and Droid (v15) systems, modern consumer-grade laptop, older gen mobile phones running both IOS and Droid systems, tablet computers.

 ### 6.3 User Experience (Required)
 Describe at least two user experiences to outline how users will interact with the system and the overall experience they should have while using it.
 Use a free User Interface Design Software to create wireframe for each user interface.
 Example of a User Experience Requirement: